Friday, September 24, 2010

 *When he was working on the Clinton campaign, George Stephanopolous told screenwriter Carl Kurlander that S.E.F. "really meant something to him."

-Upon entering the bar and finding their favorite table taken by a bunch of letter-jacketed undergrads, our heroes corral owner Wally (the film debut of Blake Clark, later to be the voice of the Slinky-Dog in Toy Story) into ejecting them (“Wally, undergrads sitting at our table?”
-“They’ve only been there for 10 minutes.”
-“We've been here four years!”).
-We glean their oft-repeated inside jokes, like going “ba-dump-bump-pssshhh” whenever someone cracks a bad joke (by then, the verbal rimshot was already calcifying into a cliché) and the more tribal "a-booga-booga-booga, ah-ha-haaaa!” for no apparent (to us) reason.* Kevin politely if ineptly pours his mates’ glasses of beer, which have more foam than a polluted Ohio river, before his own, immediately making him -- along with timid lil' Wendy -- the most selfless member of this sorry gaggle.
+Upon entering the bar and finding their favorite table taken by a bunch of letter-jacketed undergrads, our heroes corral owner Wally (Blake Clark, later the voice of Slinky-Dog in Toy Story) into ejecting them.
+We glean their oft-repeated inside jokes, like going “ba-dump-bump-pssshhh” whenever someone cracks a bad joke (by then, already calcifying into cliché) and the more tribal "a-booga-booga-booga, ah-ha-haaaa!” for no apparent (to us) reason.* Kevin politely if ineptly pours his mates’ glasses of beer, which have more foam than a polluted Ohio river, before his own, immediately making him – along with timid lil' Wendy – the most selfless member of this sorry gaggle.
 They all smile so knowing at each other’s inside jokes that it starts to become irritating, contributing to a persistent air of smugness that never quite dissipates.

 *This chant allegedly began as an in-joke between the young leads, who were imitating the sound of lookyloos who were watching location shooting and ostensibly commenting on/laughing at the actors.

 FuckFace has Mr. Wrong written all over his taped up sunglasses.
-First, he blithely recites a joyous ee cummings-like recollection if the accident he almost died in: "Blinding white light.
+First, he blithely recites a joyous ee cummings-esque recollection if the accident he almost died in: "Blinding white light.
 Skid.
 Tree.
 Impact.
 It was out of hand!
 It was a metaphysical-precision collision."
-Then, in a flash, he is hitting on a chubby bar skank right in front of poor Wend:
+Then, in a flash, he is hitting on another girl right in front of poor Wend:

 FUCKFACE: How about we cut out of here?